All Episodes

 We're giving them every opportunity.

-Absolutely, and that's why what that's why I support him.
+And that's why I support him.

 It's because we're doing these things the right way.

-So again, like you you can complain all you want, but we are going to win this in the end, because the numbers are just on our side and not on your side.
+So again, like you, you can complain all you want, but we are going to win this in the end because the numbers are just on our side and not on your side.

 Oh, apparently the peak of British in India was 35,000.

-Well, there we go.
+Oh, there we go.

-You know, so they they can't bloody complain, can they?
+So they can't bloody complain, can they?

-Uh Jimbo says, I'm telling you, they will try to ban X before he gets too much for them, especially with Elon speaking so bluntly.
+Jimbo says, I'm telling you, they will try to ban X before he gets too much for them, especially with Elon speaking so bluntly.

-Like, let's what happens if they ban the social media?
+What happens if they ban the social media?

 So what happens if we do ban social media?

-Well, what examples do we have?
+Or what examples do we have?

-Well, we've got Nepalese Hitler like storming the party.
+Well, we've got Nepalese Hitler storming.

-They did this once in Nepal, and three days later the parliament was on fire.
+They did this once in Nepal, and three days later, the parliament was on fire.

-So yeah, maybe maybe that's not a good idea.
+So maybe that's not the idea.

-Um Michael says, you know, it's a horrible thought, but many of these activists need to experience real diversity.
+Michael says, you know, it's a horrible thought, but many of these activists need to experience real diversity.

-Uh to be honest with you, I actually don't want them to experience real diversity.
+To be honest with you, I actually don't want them to experience real diversity.

 I actually don't want to wish that on anyone because it is horrific.

-Uh we can win without having terrible things happen to these people.
+We can win without having terrible things happen to these people.

 We are going to win without terrible things happening to these people.

-So I I don't actually want to go down that road.
+So I don't actually want to go down that road because I don't hate them.

 That's the thing.